collective/mr.monster/src/mr/monster/README.txt

     or it doesn't remove the _vh_ elements automatically.

 :passthrough:
-    Set to `true` to cause this middleware to ignore requests which already have a vhm configuration, such as from an upstream proxy.
+    If `true` this will cause mr.monster to ignore requests which already have virtualhost declarations.
+This is useful when the same configuration is used in development and production, but the production proxy (such as Apache) already adds the declarations.
+Off by default.